JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 - `directory`: Path to the count matrix.
 - `outdirectory`: Output directory of coordinate files.
 - `cluster_prestep`: Set `cluster_prestep=True` to perform a Louvain clustering before implementing scDesign2.
+- `n_cell_new`: (Optional, default: 'None') Number of synthetic cells.
+If not specified, scReadSim uses the number of real cells.
+- `total_count_new`: (Optional, default: 'None') Number of (expected) sequencing depth.
+If not specified, scReadSim uses the real sequencing depth.
+- `celllabel_file`: (Optional, default: 'None') Specify the file containing the predefined cell labels.
+If no cell labels are specified, scReadSim performs a Louvain clustering before implementing scDesign2.

 Given the input count matrix `count_mat_filename`.txt, scReadSim generates two files to `outdirectory` for following analysis: